 The use of drones can provide new perspectives during archaeological research and excavations.
-Especially in surveys covering large areas with many underground artefacts, like old foundations, drones can reduce time and costs considerably.
+Especially in surveys covering large areas with many underground artefacts, such as ancient foundations, the use of drones can reduce time and costs and improve the quality of the project considerably.
 This way the excavation activities can be more focussed.

-Besides 3D mapping of archaeological excavations, mapping of micro-relief in the landscape and visualizing archaelogical remains.
+Besides 3D mapping of archaeological excavations, drones can also be implemented to make maps of micro-relief in the landscape and for visualizing archaelogical remains.

 From the air it is possible to see structures and patterns that are not visible from the ground, because the overview is missing.